Ricky-Wilson/markov-rapgen/README.md

 ```

 Install dependencies from "requirements.txt" via pip:

 ```
 (venv) $ pip install -r requirements.txt
 ```

 ## Execution

 Run `main.py`.
-You will be asked to input digits - separate each digit with spaces.
+You will be asked to input digits from a list.
+Separate each digit with spaces.

-Sentences will be generated in the file specified by `DB_FILE`
+Sentences will be written to the file specified by `DB_FILE`.
 Sentences will also be printed to the screen.